gabroelA/Traffic-android-app-game-/README.md

 # Traffic-android-app-game-
 an android game(college course final project)

-for the app itself, download app-debug
+for the app itself, download android-debug.apk